Are you trying to squeeze every CPU cycle out of your dual, quad, or hex core processors for making more VMs per core?

 What Eric has to Say about Virtual Machines Per Core

-Eric Siebert has written an excellent article on SearchNetworking.com called “Sizing server hardware” which goes into “nuts and bolts” details for sizing virtual host server hardware.
+Eric Siebert wrote an excellent article on SearchNetworking.com called “Sizing server hardware” which goes into “nuts and bolts” details for sizing virtual server hardware.

 My 1 to 4 ration for VM density per logical CPU is my best practice but Eric goes into much more detail.

-I’ve had my share of complaints over slow virtual servers and believe me, you don’t want users to start complaining that your (that’s right, your!) virtual servers are slow.
+I’ve had my share of complaints about slow virtual servers and believe me, you don’t want users to start complaining that your (that’s right, your!) virtual servers are slow.

 Rule of Thumb on VMs Per Core

-Rule of thumb: Keep it simple, 4 VMs per CPU core – even with today’s powerful servers.
+Rule of thumb: Keep it simple, 4 VMs per CPU core – even with today’s powerful ESX server hardware.

-Don’t use more than one vCPU per VM unless the application running on the virtual server requires two or unless the developer demands two and calls your boss.
-VMs with one vCPU run more efficient and from my experience nobody seems to notice, except for – maybe, over-clockers!
+Don’t use more than 1 to 4 vCPU per VM unless the application running on the virtual server requires more or unless the developer demands them and calls your boss.
+VMs with 1 to 2 vCPU run more efficiently and from my experience, nobody seems to notice, except for – maybe, over-clockers!

 Here’s something I wrote a while back: